 - A. Appointment of Counsel.
 Upon proper application, counsel shall be appointed to represent financially eligible persons seeking habeas corpus relief in death penalty proceedings.
-Although not statutorily required, the Court shall, as is required under 18 U.S.C. § 3005 for direct capital prosecutions, seek and consider the recommendation of the Federal Public Defender when appointing counsel for the death-eligible defendant. - B. Number and Qualifications of Counsel.
+Although not statutorily required, the Court shall, as is required under 18 U.S.C. § 3005 for direct capital prosecutions, seek and consider the recommendation of the Federal Public Defender and Resource Counsel when appointing counsel for the death-eligible defendant and articulate reasons for not doing so.
+Local or circuit restrictions prohibiting capital habeas units (CHUs) from engaging in cross-district or cross-circuit representation should not be imposed without good cause.
+Every district should have access to a CHU. - B. Number and Qualifications of Counsel.
 Pursuant to 18 U.S.C. § 3599, upon defendant's request, the Court shall promptly assign one or more attorneys to represent a death eligible defendant.
 At least one of the attorneys appointed shall have been admitted to practice in the United States Court of Appeals for the Tenth Circuit for not less than five years and shall have at least three years' experience in handling felony criminal appeals in that Court.
-If additional counsel in appointed, he or she shall have background,
+If additional counsel in appointed, he or she shall have background, knowledge or experience which would permit him or her properly to represent the defendant, with due consideration

-- knowledge or experience which would permit him or her properly to represent the defendant, with due consideration to the seriousness of the possible penalty and to the unique and complex nature of the litigation. - C. Term of Appointment.
+- to the seriousness of the possible penalty and to the unique and complex nature of the litigation. - C. Term of Appointment.
 Unless replaced by similarly qualified counsel, each attorney appointed in a capital habeas matter shall represent the defendant throughout all stages of available judicial proceedings, including appeals and applications for writ of certiorari to the Supreme Court (including applications for stay of execution) and shall also represent the defendant in proceedings relating to competency or for such executive or other clemency as may be available. - D. Case Budgeting.
 Appointed counsel in a capital habeas case will be required to prepare and submit a proposed budget detailing the costs reasonably expected to be incurred in the representation of the defendant, including attorney fees and expert and other costs.
 Where employed, the budget process shall be confidential, and representatives of the Executive Branch of the United States government or of the State of Wyoming shall not participate.
 Final expenditures under the Act in capital habeas cases shall be made public only to the extent required by law.
 Some elements of the budget may require the approval of the Chief Judge of the U.S. Court of Appeals for the Tenth Circuit or his/her designee.
 (General Order attached)